| Oops,

 water you’ll never run out of hot water

+again.
 Bosch does this with their simple flow-through design which only

 turns the gas burners on when a hot water faucet is opened and water